NaveenSanjaya/Image-classifier/README.md

 # AI Programming with Python Project

-This repository has my submissions for the AI Programming with Python nanodegree program offered by Udacity.
+This repository has my submissions for the [AI Programming with Python nanodegree program](https://www.udacity.com/enrollment/nd089/8.0.19) offered by [Udacity](https://www.udacity.com/).

 Please note that Udacity provided the foundation of the code for the projects.

 The fundamental foundation of the code provided was a set of helper functions and tips.

-My project included functions for, loading the data, and transforming the data defining a suitable classifier for the chosen architecture.
+My project included functions for, loading the data and transforming the data defining a suitable classifier for the chosen architecture.
 The tips provided were general advice on how to approach the project, such as choosing a suitable network architecture and customizing the hyperparameters.

 The first goal of the project was to implement the above-described functionality in a Jupyter Notebook.
-This involved writing code to read and transform the data choosing a suitable network architecture defining a suitable classifier training the neural network evaluating the neural network saving and loading checkpoints of the neural network illustrating the predictions visually with the corresponding probabilities.
+This involved, *Writing code to read and transform the data
+*Choosing a suitable network architecture
+*Defining a suitable classifier
+*Training the neural network
+*Evaluating the neural network
+*Saving and loading checkpoints of the neural network *Illustrating the predictions visually with the corresponding probabilities

 The project's second goal was to build a command line application allowing the user to choose different network architectures, customize the hyperparameters, use a GPU for training (if available), save and load the model, and use the model to make predictions.